 In the evenings, the park transforms with illuminations and light displays that provide a warm glow, allowing for a pleasant stroll through the park even after sunset.

-Sofia Christmas Festival dates: Likely dates: 17th November to 25th December 2023.
+Sofia Christmas Festival dates: 15th November to 25th December 2024 (unconfirmed).

 Location: South Park.